-While Diamond Bank's women clients hold 34% of accounts overall, there are regional differences ranging from 17% (Northeast) to 45% (West).
-Women's Market Penetration Women clients as a percent of addressable market The financial inclusion sector has long assumed an unlimited market demand, but that appears no longer to be the case, if it ever was.
+At Fundación delamujer in Colombia, mapping women client growth by department provides a more in-depth view of uneven growth between regions.
+Women's Market Penetration Women clients as a percent of addressable market Microfinance has long assumed an unlimited market demand, but that appears no longer to be the case, if it ever was.
 In order to set meaningful growth targets, sufficiently ambitious and also realistic, an institution needs to understand the size of the market, the share of women who are economically active, and the nature of their economic activities.
-Category:
+Category: Outreach Degree of Difficulty:

+Links: USSPM Standard 6A5

+Primary Responsibility: Senior Management

+Secondary Responsibility: Marketing

+Tips on Implementation

+7

-USSPM 6A Tips on Implementation Define the addressable market based on specific social and demographic variables such as age, income level, etc. Use national-level census data to extrapolate addressable market and set targets for female outreach.
+Define the addressable market based on specific social and demographic variables such as age, income level, etc.

+Use national-level census data to extrapolate addressable market and set targets for female outreach.

 In most countries, the market size is difficult to gauge.
 Country-specific estimates and rules of thumb can be used.
 In some cultures, it may be difficult to accurately assess market demand due to the lack of visibility of women's businesses.
 Tools such as interviews and focus groups can help uncover actual demand.

 Many institutions perform market analysis when they open new branches, however it is critical to conduct this analysis on a continual basis.

 Advanced Indicator

 Percent growth in service points compared to growth in women clients.
-Analyzing the type of growth that an institution is experiencing will allow it to see whether it is expanding to new markets (extensive growth) or growing in the same areas (intensive growth).5 If this indicator is positive (i.e. extensive growth is higher than intensive growth) it can suggest that the institution has a responsible approach to growth.
+Analyzing the type of growth that an institution is experiencing will allow it to see whether it is expanding to new markets (extensive growth) or growing in the same areas (intensive growth).
+If this indicator is positive (i.e. extensive growth is higher than intensive growth) it can suggest that the institution has a responsible approach to growth.

-Pilot Findings
+Beta Findings

 At Fundación delamujer, the growth in service points was 21 points higher than the women client growth.
 This suggests a more responsible expansion approach, focusing on new markets and ensuring that the proper infrastructure exists.

 REACHING LOW-INCOME WOMEN

 INSTITUTIONAL OUTREACH BY STATE INCOME LEVEL

 Regional analysis at Ujjivan in India shows the institution's market penetration (measured as number of services points) compared to the target population's income levels.
 This analysis can provide guidance on whether the institution is present in the lowestincome areas.
 Institutions can also use this to make growth decisions.
-Client Focus Women's Market Share Women clients as a percent of total women served by comparable providers in the market Benchmarking an institution's share of the women's market against the competition's will allow for meaningful comparison of its performance and also suggest possible areas for improvement.
+Women's Market Share Women clients as a percent of total women served by comparable providers in the market Benchmarking an institution's share of the women's market against the competition's will allow for meaningful comparison of its performance and also suggest possible areas for improvement.
 Category: